Tenancy databases may be used by lessors as a way of screening prospective tenants.

 Tenancy databases are run by private companies, not by the Government.
 They collect and hold information about tenants and can only be used by members (usually real estate agents) who pay membership fees.

 Members can list tenants on the database for certain reasons and can check the database to see if a prospective tenant has been listed by another member.
-There are a number of tenancy databases which operate, including:

 Any information recorded on a database must identify the reason for the listing in an accurate, complete and unambiguous way, such as, ‘eviction order given on grounds of rent arrears, tenant owes $500 in rent above the bond'.